KameshwaranSivarajan/Dragonball/docs/resync.md

-This is new article after resync
+This is new article after resync-Multiple commit